Review of the Copyright Act 1994

 How can you get involved?

-We also intend to consult formally with the public on the review in early 2018.
+We also intend to consult formally with the public on the review in the first half of 2018.

 Following that consultation process, the Government will make decisions on the scope of the review and plan the next steps.